peterhinch/micropython-async/lowpower/README.md

 method explicitly if needed.

 Latency Class:
+ * Constructor: Positional args `loop` - the event loop, `t_ms=100` - period
- * Constructor: Positional arg `t_ms=100`.
-Period for which the scheduler enters `stop` i.e. initial latency period.
+ for which the scheduler  enters `stop` i.e. initial latency period.
  * Method: `value` Arg `val=None`.
 Controls period for which scheduler stops.
- It returns the period in ms. If the default `None` is passed the value is unchanged.
+It returns the period in ms prior to any change in value.
+If the default `None` is passed the value is unchanged.
 If 0 is passed the scheduler runs at full speed.
 A value > 0 sets the stop period in ms.

 The higher the value, the greater the latency experienced by other tasks and by I/O. Smaller values will result in higher power consumption with other tasks